wp-plugins/my-tickets/readme.txt

 Requires at least: 4.0
 Tested up to: 4.2.2
 License: GPLv2 or later
-Stable tag: 1.1.0
+Stable tag: 1.2.0

-My Tickets is an easy-to-use, flexible platform for selling event tickets.
+My Tickets is an easy-to-use, flexible platform for selling event tickets with WordPress.

 == Description ==